RoboEvangelist/Project-Euler/README_R.md

 3. [Good pay!](http://economictimes.indiatimes.com/magazines/panache/these-are-the-highest-paying-programming-languages-you-should-learn-ranked-by-salary/articleshow/45258811.cms)

+#### How to View?
+Open the index page in the R_Solutions directory and then click on the link of interest.

 #### [How to Run?](http://cdnpix.com/show/imgs/4ed2237e77c5a57da0c5401f8cc549d1.jpg)

-The codes are embedded in the markdown file.
+The codes are embedded in the webpage.
 To run the scripts, copy and paste the codes in the boxes like this one